r-voland/android-apps-security-analysis/README.md

  ###  **1. JweDecoder.kt**

- This [code](https://github.com/r-voland/android-apps-security-analysis/blob/main/JweDecoder.kt) will help you to **decrypt Google Play Intrgrity Service verdict** without using network Google API requests.
+ This [Kotlin code](https://github.com/r-voland/android-apps-security-analysis/blob/main/JweDecoder.kt) will help you to **decrypt Google Play Intrgrity Service verdict** without using network Google API requests.
  Of cause, in this case you must have decryption and verification keys.

  > [!IMPORTANT]